-The Pound Ridge Authors Society (PRAS) welcomes authors and professional writers.
-Our members are residents of New York (Westchester County) and Connecticut (Fairfield Couty) who write adult fiction and nonfiction, young adult and children’s literature.
-Founded in 2014, our nonprofit organization serves authors and creative writers.
-We meet four times a year at the Lewisboro Library in South Salem, New York.
-Meetings are lively discussions that range from brainstorming author platform, literary agents, marketing tips and advertising to social media options, book reviews, literary chats, reading, and writing.
-We share experiences and connect to fellow writers.
+The Pound Ridge Authors Society (PRAS) welcomes published authors and professional writers.
+Our members are residents of New York (Westchester County) and Connecticut (Fairfield County) who write adult fiction and nonfiction, young adult, and children’s literature.
+Founded in 2014, our nonprofit organization serves authors who are seeking to share book publishing experiences.
+We meet four times a year, often on Zoom, or at local libraries.

 Lewisboro Library, South Salem, New York

 Betsy Prioleau, author of Swoon: Great Seducers and Why Women Love Them published by W.W.
 Norton & Company (‘Bright prose, a thoroughly researched, irresistible, accessible look at ladies’ men’—Library Journal) advises “PRAS is an extraordinary resource and sanctuary for writers.
 This is the go-to place for support, inspiration, intelligent feedback, and up-to-date information.
 Unlike most writers’ groups, PRAS is without rivalries and infighting, and provides not only creative nourishment but a crack organization, with strong leadership and an outreach to the community that works.”

 Garth Hallberg, author of Boon Juster or the Reason for Everything (‘An urbane think-piece of a novel’—Kirkus Reviews) says “Writing is a lonely business, especially if you’re not a thirty-something Brooklyn hipster.
 What PRAS does is help Northern Westchester authors connect to discuss their work, how to promote it, and reassure each other that they’re not stone cold crazy for pursuing their dream.”